sjuvon/CourseWebApp/README.md

 Welcome!
 This project is something I've wanted to do for a long time: make a proper web app for the courses I teach.
 The present app is a first step towards that.

 The app is implemented in Flask together with the extensions Flask-WTF and Flask-CKEditor; for the back-end we have SQLite3.
 The app's content itself is based on a course I taught in Spring 2019.
 Check it out!
-For kicks, you can compare everything to the original HTML page I used back in '19—see: '7142.html'.
+For kicks, you can compare everything to the original HTML page I used back then—see: '7142.html'.

 Some relevant info: